University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/NGS_Practicals/2_NGS_Practical2.md

 As we saw last week, we need to 1) check the quality of our raw data; 2) Remove adapters and low-quality bases; 3) Check the quality of our trimmed data.

-The script you'll need to run to perform these steps is given below:
+The script you'll need to run to perform these steps is given below, you will need to edit it to use your id number. :

 ```
 #!/bin/bash

 ## Define the key directories
-PROJROOT=/home/student/Practical_7
+## Make sure you edit the first line to use YOUR id number.
+PROJROOT=/shared/a1234567/Practical_7
 RAWFQ=${PROJROOT}/0_rawData/fastq
 RAWQC=${PROJROOT}/0_rawData/FastQC
 TRIMFQ=${PROJROOT}/1_trimmedData/fastq